ApptuitAI/apptuit-py/README.md

 - `api_endpoint`: This should be the http endpoint for calling Apptuit apis.
 Normally you don't need to specify this and the default value is set to `https://api.apptuit.ai`.
 - `ignore_environ_tags`: This is False by default.
 It tells the client whether to look up for the global tags in environment variables or not.
+Global tags are tags which are applied to all the datapoints sent through the client.
 We will have more to say on this in the configuration section.

 The client provides two methods, `query` and `send`, which are described in the [Querying for Data](#querying-for-data) and